JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

-### Initial Setup
+## Initial Setup

-Before we test the assumptions, we'll need to run the linear regressions themselves.
-My master function for performing all of the tests at the bottom does this automatically, but to abstract the assumption tests out to view them independently we'll have to re-write the individual tests to take the trained model as a parameter.
+Before we test the assumptions, we'll need to fit our linear regression models.
+I have a master function for performing all of the assumption testing at the bottom of this post that does this automatically, but to abstract the assumption tests out to view them independently we'll have to re-write the individual tests to take the trained model as a parameter.

 Additionally, a few of the tests use residuals, so we'll write a quick function to calculate residuals.
-These are calculated once in the master function, but this extra function is to adhere to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) typing for the individual tests that use residuals.
+These are also calculated once in the master function at the bottom of the page, but this extra function is to adhere to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) typing for the individual tests that use residuals.

 ```python